The offsite solution

 3. Be Green

-A 79m2 roof mounted solar PV system was included in the design to save energy, reduce building emissions, create green on-site energy and ensure compliance with Approved Document Part L 2021 and the Bristol City Council requirements.
+170m2 of PV installed over the past 3 years was included in the design to save energy, reduce building emissions, create green on-site energy and ensure compliance with Approved Document Part L 2021 and the Bristol City Council requirements.